JakubOgrodnikPL/Portfolio_Webpage/README.md

  My webpage

  TO DO:
- 1. Record with OBS movie from FPS C++ project / Streaming 1.5 Make a scene :)
+ 1. Record with OBS movie from FPS C++ project / Streaming DONE 1.5 Make a scene :) DONE
+ 1.6 Write script
  2. Screen Shot from ongoing project
  3. Rebuild the Unreal section
  4. Update CV